 We visited on Saturday 13th July 2013 on the occasion of a Flower Festival, celebrating the 50th anniversary of the Malvern Floral Art Club, the money raised to be divided between Great Malvern Priory and the Friends of Malvern Community Hospital.
 The Festival was called 'Golden Fanfare'.
 The photo below was taken from the back of the nave looking towards the altar.

 Behind the Apse is a plaque in memory of John Rashdall who was vicar from about 1850 to 1856.
-The plaque is mentioned in the book 'The Water Doctor's Daughters' (ref 1) in which it is said Revd John Rashdall came to Malvern partly to help look after the children of his sister Lucy Frances Marsden, after their mother's death in 1847.
+The plaque is mentioned in the book 'The Water Doctor's Daughters' (ref 1) in which it is said Rev John Rashdall came to Malvern partly to help look after the children of his sister Lucy Frances Marsden, after their mother's death in 1847.

-The Custos was able to direct us to the brass plaque high up on the rear wall of the Apse behind the altar (see photo opposite).
+Peter, then the Custos, was able to direct us to the brass plaque high up on the rear wall of the Apse behind the altar (see photo opposite).

 The inscription on the plaque reads,